jhuboo/database/notes.md

 ### Binary Search and Duplicate Keys (Step 9)

 We will now store keys in a sorted order, and detect and reject duplicate keys.

+### Splitting a Leaf Node (Step 10)

+We need to modify our B+Tree since it only has one node right now.
+To fix that, we need some code to split a leaf node in two.
+After that, we need to create an internal node to serve as a parent for the two leaf nodes.